baskotaaashu/ELK-Stack-Project1/README.md

 - _Download the image and launch vulnerable webserver container_
 - _Ensure VM always starts with docker service enabled_

-The following screenshot displays the result of running `docker ps` after successfully configuring vulnerable webserver container.The output is obtained from vulnerable webserver Web-1 but output from other two server should be similar.
+The following screenshot displays the result of running `docker ps` after successfully configuring vulnerable webserver container.
+The output is obtained from vulnerable webserver Web-1 but output from other two servers should be similar.

 ![Successful DVWA Configuration](Diagrams/dvwa_docker_ps_output.png)

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because ansible uses playbooks to setup and update conifgurations in multiple host machines easily and quickly.
-Playbooks are easy to read, write and understand.The playbook used for Elk configuration was [install-elk.yml](Ansible/install-elk.yml) .
+Playbooks are easy to read, write and understand.The playbook used for Elk configuration was [install-elk.yml](Ansible/install-elk.yml).

 The playbook implements the following tasks:
 - _Install the docker in the ElkStackVM1_